-AISS intends to change the way people design chips.
-In traditional chip design, there are three dimensions: performance, power, and size.
-The program adds a fourth dimension — security — so that when a designer designs a chip, they will not only make decisions based on the first three dimensions, but also consider the desired security level as one of their design constraints.
+Because when an organization begins working on a chip, they will not only make decisions based on the first three dimensions, but also consider the desired security level as one of their design constraints.

-In considering security, it is useful to think about each of the above-mentioned attack vectors in terms of why individuals would want to do this, which essentially boil down to four main motivators:
+In considering IP security, it is useful to think in terms of why individuals would want to engage in a security attack on a semiconductor company, which essentially boil down to four main motivators:

 - Economic gain

 To combat these issues, in any environment but specifically the cloud, it is vital to have fine-grained access controls and to secure boundaries around certain pockets of technology to avoid IP contamination.
 While cloud providers have helped to address these issues, it becomes more of an issue with specific tools in your stack.

 EDA tools have not always been available in the cloud.
 It was an issue getting licenses and even more of a hassle to manually deploy and manage an instance.